 At the end of the Main Walk there are two underground stations in Hammersmith (Zone 2), one for the District and Piccadilly lines, the other the terminus of the Hammersmith & City and Circle lines.

-At the end of the Extended Walk there is a District line underground station (Putney Bridge, in Zone 2) and a separate mainline station (Zones 2/3) with frequent trains to Waterloo.
+At the end of the Longer Walk there is a District line underground station (Putney Bridge, in Zone 2) and a separate mainline station (Zones 2/3) with frequent trains to Waterloo.

-For the Shorter Walk variations Chiswick, Barnes Bridge and Barnes (all in Zone 3) have a similar service to Norbiton.
+For the shorter variations Chiswick, Barnes Bridge and Barnes (all in Zone 3) have a similar service to Norbiton.
 Turnham Green (Zones 2/3) is on the District line.

 Take the train nearest to 10:15 from Waterloo to Norbiton.
 You could start much later on the Riverside Walk, perhaps doing it as an afternoon walk with just a tea stop.